jrosen48/utk-homepage/content/post/2020-02-06-code-bites-in-r-studio-cloud.md

 tags: []
 ---

-In [research group](makingdatasciencecount.com) meetings, we start with a short (5-10 minutes) activities focused on trying out something new.
+In [research group](https://makingdatasciencecount.com) meetings, we have started with short (5-10 minute) activities focused on trying something new.

 So far, these activities have been focused on computer science or data science ideas.
 This post shares a few of those, which have been somewhat useful (I think!) so far:

 - Writing and "using" a recipe for making pancakes (to explore the idea of an how computers closely follow the instructions they are told, as well as algorithms, conditional logic, and functions)
 - Exploring what one notices about [weather/climate-related data](https://www.nytimes.com/interactive/2020/world/year-in-weather.html#tys)